 The London Decorative Tin Collection

-Featuring in the 14th November Tinplate and Specialist sale were over 200 lots of interesting Tinplate items, including The London Decorative Tin Collection.
+Featuring in the 14th November Tinplate and Specialist sale are over 200 lots of interesting Tinplate items, including The London Decorative Tin Collection.

-Lot 6007 - Tinplate "Beehive" Toffee Tin, as issued by Mackintosh's Toffee Company in the 1930's, colourful tinprinted detail with some age related wear but still a Good scarce example with a removable lid to top, 7"/18cm in diameter.
-Estimate: £40-£50 SOLD FOR £120
+Lot 6007 - Tinplate "Beehive" Toffee Tin, as issued by Mackintosh's Toffee Company in the 1930's, colourful tinprinted detail with some age related wear but still a Good scarce example with a removable lid to top, 7"/18cm in diameter. estimate: £40-£50